Senior Cohousing

 1. Invite in part-time help.

-Some seniors don’t want to give up their own homes, even when the home is larger than they need and a burden to care for.
-Home share programs match up a younger person or couple to live in a senior’s home with them.
+Some seniors don’t want to give up their own homes, even when the home is larger than they need and a burden to keep maintained.
 Living with a younger couple or individual to help with physical chores and a sense of security can help seniors remain independent longer.
 These part time caregivers can drive seniors, do household chores and errands, and help seniors remember their medications.
 This younger-housemate option could be facilitated by creating a separate private unit within the home, where building codes allow.
-Check out the page Trial Run: Join a Household.
+Check out the page Trial Run: Join a Household to see who might be a good match in your area.
+In addition, search online for “home share programs” that match up a younger person or couple to live in a senior’s home with them.

 2. Invite in full-time help and other seniors.